jberet/jsr352/README.md

          <!-- infinispan and jgroups jars, when infinispan job repository is used.
-              Additional infinispan cachestore jars (e.g., infinispan-cachestore-jdbc, infinispan-cachestore-mongodb, nfinispan-cachestore-leveldb, infinispan-cachestore-rest, infinispan-cachestore-cassandra, etc) may be
+              Additional infinispan cachestore jars (e.g., infinispan-cachestore-jdbc, infinispan-cachestore-mongodb, infinispan-cachestore-leveldb, infinispan-cachestore-rest, infinispan-cachestore-cassandra, etc) may be
               needed if such a cachestore is used. -->
          <dependency>
              <groupId>org.infinispan</groupId>